scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 Compared to decorators defined as functions, complex decorators defined as classes are simpler.
-When an object is created, the ``__init__`` method is only allowed to return ``None``, and the type of the created object cannot be changed.
+When an object is created, the `__init__ <object.__init__>` method is only allowed to return `None`, and the type of the created object cannot be changed.
 This means that when a decorator is defined as a class, it doesn't make much sense to use the argument-less form: the final decorated object would just be an instance of the decorating class, returned by the constructor call, which is not very useful.
 Therefore it's enough to discuss class-based decorators where arguments are given in the decorator expression and the decorator ``__init__`` method is used for decorator construction.